facebookresearch/ELF/rts/README.md

 Human versus AI
 -----------------------

 Try `./minirts humanplay --vis_after 0` if you want to compete with the AI in the webpage.
+This is only implemented for game_MC.

 Game play
 ===================